Majda8/Blockchain_Simulation/README.md

 -> Ensure that you have Node.js and npm installed:

-Node.js: Required for running the development server and managing dependencies.
-npm: Used for managing dependencies and running scripts

 -> To run the project locally, follow these steps:

 1. Clone the repository: